 Types Of Assets You Can Include In Your Living Trust

 Many people believe that they are prepared to go once they sign the trust paperwork at their lawyer’s office.
 In San Diego CA, creating trust is only one part of the solution.
 A revocable living trust must be funded with certain assets in order to become effective.
+About our trust services.

 A living trust is frequently funded with assets like real estate, money in financial accounts, life insurance, annuity certificates, personal property, and business interests.
 The following list of significant types includes: